 Doctoring.
 Introduces students to the practice of medicine by teaching clinical skills such as doctor-patient communication and physical examination.
+Students will be placed in primary care practice sites that have the patient-centered medical home (PCMH) distinction.

 Integrated Basic Science Curriculum.
 Anatomy, histology, genetics, physiology, pathophysiology, pathology, and pharmacology are seamlessly integrated with each other and with population medicine.